Gas Grill Grief? Food on Fire? Gas grill conversion for old, basic BBQ to Ceramic Briquettes. Easy DIY upgrade

 Summary of Steps: the video shows these steps in greater detail

 - Determine if you have space to add a new rock grate between your burners/heat plate and the cooking surface or grate.

 - Idealy, there should be 1/2″ to 2″ between the burners/heat plate and the new rock grate.
-There should be 2″ to 3″ between the new rock grate and the cooking surface, or grate.
+Also, there should be 2″ to 3″ between the new rock grate and the cooking surface, or grate.

 - If you have that space, you can add the new rock grate to the grill.
-You can sometimes rest it on the heat plate(s).
+Sometimes, you can rest it on the heat plate(s).
 If not, you can drive screws into the grill body to support the grate.

 - Layout your ceramic briquettes on the rock grate.

-- Fire up the grill, open a beverage of your choice, and barbecue!
+- Then, fire up the grill, open a beverage of your choice, and barbecue!

 Disclosure: Some of the links below are affiliate links.
 At no extra cost to you, I may earn a small commission on items bought using them.
 These are the same recommendations I would make regardless of any compensation.
 For products that I have older versions of, I recommend the items that I would replace them with if I were buying them new.